OyelekeChristian/score808/README.md

 # LiveScore Streaming Website

-This project is a **LiveScore Streaming** web application built with **ReactJS**.
+This project is a LiveScore Streaming web application built with ReactJS.
 The website provides users with real-time sports scores and updates from various sports events.

 ## Features